-TP holders above the age of 18 are treated as SP holders for purposes of access to education.
-They may apply for an exemption of fees for attending public educational institutions26.
+TP holders above the age of 18 are treated as subsidiary protection holders for purposes of access to education.
+They may apply for an exemption of fees for attending public educational institutions.

-Refugees, SP and TP holders have their fees waived when seeking to have their educational certificates recognised through the Malta Qualifications Recognition Information Centre (MQRIC).27
+Refugees, SP and TP holders have their fees waived when seeking to have their educational certificates recognised through the Malta Qualifications Recognition Information Centre (MQRIC).